WODEMAN, BORN IN 1975

 ABOUT

 Wodeman is the artistic name of Oleh Derevianko (b.
-1975) — a Ukrainian artist, author, and thinker whose visual work is rooted in metaphysical inquiry, symbolism, and emotional expression.
+1975) — an artist, author, and thinker whose work is rooted in metaphysical inquiry, symbolism, and emotional expression.

-After more than three decades in business, cybersecurity, and civil society leadership, Derevianko made a radical shift in 2024 to devote himself to his artistic practice and to founding and developing Contemporary Kyiv — a new institution and initiative for contemporary art in Ukraine.
+After more than three decades at the forefront of Ukrainian business and civil society, he made a major shift in 2024 to focus on his artistic practice and on developing Contemporary Kyiv.

-Working across oil, pastel, mixed media, and digital techniques, Wodeman develops series that reflect his personal visual philosophy, articulated in his 2025 manifesto Principles of Modal Realism in Arts.
+Working across oil, pastel, photography, digital, and mixed media, Wodeman creates series of artworks that reflect his artistic philosophy, articulated in his manifesto Principles of Modal Realism in Arts (2025).
+Poetry, prose, music, and contemplation are also indispensable parts of his artistic work.

 EXHIBITIONS

-Wodeman’s debut solo exhibition, In Search of the Unknown Hero, ran from September 12, 2024 till the end of November 2024 at the Museum of Ideas in Lviv, one of the first independent cultural institutions and art galleries in post-Soviet Ukraine, founded in 1992 and still managed and curated by Ukrainian artist, architect, curator, and civil activist Oles Dzyndra.
+Wodeman’s debut solo exhibition, In Search of the Unknown Hero, ran from September until December 2024 at the Museum of Ideas in Lviv, one of the first independent cultural institutions and art galleries in post-Soviet Ukraine, founded in 1992 and still managed and curated by Ukrainian artist, architect, curator, and civil activist Oles Dzyndra.

 His work has since appeared in group exhibitions including: